parrot-app/server/README.md

 ## Why not just mock in the frontend?

 In a perfect world, I would mock all my API endpoints and go by my day.
-But if you're worked in any business context, you know how impossible this task can be.
+But if you've worked in any business context, you know how impossible this task can be.
 From one side, you have a backend that evolves with a separate team.
 And from another, the project manager asking you to ship your work ASAP.

 Parrot relives you from mocking your APIs and just keeps a copy of your expected API responses.
 What's better is that you can even change the responses to test your code and how the UI will react to those changes without having to change anything in your frontend code.